 The Issues of Invitations and Life-Vision is the Sacred King, the NGS is ever-attuned to the vision for embodying your essence in life (Archetype of You).
-It tracks invitations and signals like radar, as also draws on the knowing and imagination of the Shaman Within, and employees Warrior energy to manifest or enact the Invitation, and to protect the whole creative process of manifesting an invitation.
+It tracks invitations of the Archetype of You and signals like radar, as it also draws on the knowing and imagination of the Shaman Within, and employees Warrior energy to manifest or enact the Invitation, and to protect the whole creative process of manifesting an invitation.
 (For more information on these four power acts, see my PDF article of the Four Acts of Power, published by Sounds True, Inc.

 SUMMARY OF THE FOUR FOUNDATIONAL ARCHETYPES OF SELFHOOD